raphaelzenou/mongo-flask-project/README.md

 # Price Tracker for Amazon with value storage

-Price Tracker is an app where users can add amazon links and track the price of the items they like.
+Price Tracker is an app where users can add amazon links and store the price and characteristics of the items they like in a noSQL MongoDB Atlas database.
-Historical prices are then stored in a noSQL MongoDB Atlas database so users can have a look at the trends .

-The idea is to combine Python's Beautiful Soup web scrapper with the Flask mini framework and Mongo DB (using PyMongo) in the Back End and Materialize in the Front End.
+The idea is to combine Python's Beautiful Soup web scrapper with the Flask mini framework and Mongo DB (using PyMongo) in the Back End and a standard CSS framework in the Front End.

-Hosting will be powered by Heroku connected with GitHub (not Heroku Git) for delployments.
+Hosting will be powered by Heroku connected with GitHub (not Heroku Git) for deployments.

 ## UX

 Users will be able to add an amazon link via a form and then add the concerned item to their tracked products.
 Users will also be able to edit, delete entries to offer them the full CRUD experience.

-Users will have access to all their entries and will be able to see wether the current price is the lowest since they started tracking a product so as to help them make a decision on whether now is a good time to buy it.
+Users will have access to all their 'Amazon Portfolio' entries but also other users' and will be able to see and edit product characteristics.

-Front end design will be done using Materialize

 Optional features to potentially be added to make the UX even better:
+- Including Amazon sections not in scope as: Kindle, Books in general and basically any other media (audio, video) that can be both physical and digital.
-- a user login system is not required for the project, but I am thinking of adding one if time permits)
+- A user login system is not required for the project, but it can easily be added in the future as user management is already well defined and used throughout the app.
-- an email alert system using Gmail's SMTP
+- An email alert system using Gmail's SMTP if we also add a price tracking system.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features